Students forced to beg at Mount Mary Fair for money to renovate school

-Mount Mary High School in Malwani (no connection to the church) asked students to raise Rs 2,500-Rs 5,000 each.
-Since many students couldn’t do so, groups of them were taken in batches to the Bandra fair without their parents’ knowledge and told to ask strangers for funds
+Malwani's Mount Mary High School (no connection to the church) asked students to raise Rs 2,500-Rs 5,000 each.
+Since many couldn't do so, they were taken to the Bandra fair to ask strangers for funds

 Pay a few thousands for the school’s renovation or we’ll take your kids to the Mount Mary Fair and make them raise the amount by asking strangers there.
 This seeming threat would have been enough for parents of kids from Mount Mary High School in Malwani to fork out the sums of Rs 2,500 and Rs 5,000 the management had asked their kids to raise.